AliClub/Project/README.md

 ## Project built Requirements

-### Create a repository.
+##### Create a repository named as : [Project Name] + [On]/[Off]
+* On means you've decided to start this project and you just need someone who also has the interests.
+* Off means you just give a good idea but you may don't have the time to do it.
-### Create the readme.md file.
+##### Create the readme.md file.
 It should contain the following information:

 * The creater of this project